jjdblast/P12-Semantic-Segmentation/README.md

 #### Qualitative Results
 Here are a few predictions @~92% validation mIoU:
 ![alt text][image3]
 It can be seen that shadows are handled quite well.
-Road vs. sidewalk still leaves room for improvments (e.g. bottom left).
+Road vs. sidewalk still leaves room for improvements (e.g. bottom left).
 More results can be found in the `latest_run` directory.

 ### Inference Optimization
 There are plenty of [methods for inference optimization](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md) already implemented in tensorflow.
 I am using the `fold_constants`, `fold_batch_norms` and `round_weights` transforms (see `export_for_mobile.py`).